-Being one of the most used operating systems, Microsoft comes a long way in improving its Windows OS.
-Right from the introduction of Windows 7 which many embraced warmly due to its subtle tweaks coming from XP and Vista.
+Being one of the most used operating systems, Microsoft has come a long way in improving its Windows OS.
+Right from the introduction of Windows 7, many embraced it warmly due to its subtle tweaks coming from XP and Vista.

-Fast forward today, Windows 10 offers a lot of handy tools to assist users in dealing with everyday issues with Windows 10.
+Fast forward to today, Windows 10 offers many handy tools to assist users in dealing with everyday issues.
 One of these tools is the Windows Check Disk.

 It is a powerful tool provided by Microsoft that can help diagnose hard drive issues from minor fragmented portions of the drive up to the most problematic bad sectors.

 As we all know, a hard drive contains moving parts that wear out in the long run.
 While your hard drive is due to fail in the long run, many factors can contribute to its longevity, like random power outages, improper use of your computer, and mishandling your PC.